The Power of Grief Written By Max’s Mum

 I went back to the Doctors, he could clearly see that I was unwell but tried to reassure me that in time I would feel better.
 He checked me over and I had blood tests and an ECG that all came back fine.
 Was I going to die of some unknown, undetected illness?
 I Googled things like “can you die from a broken heart?”.
 I decided to take up the offer of a counselling session to see if this would help, a lady came to the house but in all honesty made things worse.
 I went over the whole story and (I know it’s her job) all she did was listen.
-It was a surreal experience, almost out of body, I couldn’t wait for her to leave so I could get another one of these attacks out the way.
+It was a surreal experience, almost out of body, I couldn’t wait for her to leave.

 I experience flashbacks daily which will haunt me forever but I am beginning to feel much stronger.
 We saw terrifying procedures and watched our baby suffer in immense pain.
 As any parent knows any pain your child feels you feel too.
 I still feel it.
 I accept that I will always have my moments but these flashbacks are with my son, they are my memories and not all of them are bad.